From Vintage to Prototype, Specialist Panel Beaters and Body Engineers.

 It was clear from the beginning that Bob had been involved in a sizeable accident at some point in its lifetime and so a large amount of repair was required, and as you can imagine, the front end of a DBS has an awful lot of parts involved!
 In order to undertake the work required, the inner wheel arches were removed, as were the engine compatment side panel, which were ultimatey replaced.
 There was damage to the original engine mounting panels and blocks as you can see in the photograph and so these were relaced on both sides, this unfortunately seems to be a reoccuring repair required in DBS restoration, as this is not the first time we have come across it.
 As such we do manufacture these parts if you find yourself in a similar position.
 On one side, as you can see, the angled rail front extensions and anti roll bar mounting were replaced due to sustained damage and new servo mounting brackets were fitted.

 Bob has required a sizeable amount of work to the front end, which is not surprising when you look at the original panels!
 We have been busy making and fitting new bonet landing panels for both the front and side, which aid in building the shape of the front of the car, and once secured will allow for work to commence on the bonnet.
-The front end/ headlamp panel, which comprises of many smaller sections including top hat sections, headlamp mounting brackets etc which all contribute to the instantly recognisable DBS front end has been completely replaced.
+The front end/ headlamp panel, which comprises of many smaller sections including top hat sections, headlamp mounting brackets etc which all contribute to the instantly recognisable DBS front end have been completely replaced.
 We do manufacture and sell the bonnet landing panels which you can view here if you re undertaking your own DBS restoration project, along with the majority of the parts we have replaced on Bob.